 B-25J-1-NC SN 43-4030 General Eisenhower's Transport

 B-25J-1-NC SN 43-4030 was delivered on February 25, 1944.
-She was flown to North American Aviation in Inglewood, California to undergo an extensive modification to a VIP transport.
+North American test pilot Wink Cantell flew her for 165 minutes making note of several production "squawks", most notably issues with the left mag and fuel pressure.
+After adjustments, she was flown to North American Aviation in Inglewood, California to undergo an extensive modification to a VIP transport.
 The conversion would be overseen by Inglewood factory engineer Donald Kennedy.
 The turret, nose gun, waist guns and tail guns were removed.
 Front to back, the bomb bay was lowered to accommodate a sleeping bunk.
 This required significant modifications to the wing carry-through.
 The remaining portion of the bomb bay was fitted with a fuel tank to extend the range.
 Aft of the bomb bay, seats, a full width table, and a walnut cabinet were installed.
 Windows were cut in the sides and the aft hatch was revised for easier access.
 The interior was insulated and covered in blue fabric over paneling.
 Commercial airliner seats were obtained from Douglas Aircraft.
 The previous tail gun positon held the relocated life raft.
 The new configuration could comfortably fit 10 people including the crew.

 After completion, the B-25 would be ferried to the Eighth Air Force in England arriving shortly before D-Day.
 There, she was flown as Eisenhower's personal, but not exclusive, transport by Major Lawrence Hansen (pilot) and Captain Richard Underwood.
 She was used as General Eisenhower's transport until May of 1945 with only 1 incident.
 On September 2, 1944, an engine fire occurred after take-off at Laval.
 The fire was caused by several broken exhaust stacks presumably occurring during a rough landing at Laval.
 She would remain with the Eighth Air Force until returning to the United States in January of 1947.